nikhil-188/Early-Detection-of-Diabetic-Retinopathy/README.md

-#Early Stage of Diabetic Retinopathy inRetinal Images Using Efficient Dense Net
+# Early Stage of Diabetic Retinopathy in Retinal Images Using Efficient Dense Net

 **Problem Identification**
 Diabetic Retinopathy (DR) is a leading cause of blindness if not detected early.
 Manual screening of retinal fundus images is time-consuming and subjective.